Additionally, other relevant policies used for this evaluation include:

 Google's terms state they build a range of services that help millions of people daily to explore and interact with the world in new ways.
 The terms state Google understands it needs to build privacy that works for everyone, which is a responsibility that comes with creating products and services that are free and accessible for all.
 The terms also state that users may provide information to Google which personally identifies them, such as their name, email address, or billing information, or other data that can be reasonably linked to a user by Google, such as information they associate with their Google Account.

 In addition, Google's terms state they collect information about a child’s activity in their services, which they use to do things like recommend apps they might like on Google Play.
 A child’s activity information that they collect may include things like search terms, videos they watch, voice and audio information when they use audio features, people with whom they communicate or share content, and Chrome browsing history they’ve synced with their Google Account.
-If a child uses Google's services to make and receive calls or send and receive messages, for example by using Google Hangouts, Google may collect telephony log information like their phone number, calling-party number, receiving-party number, forwarding numbers, time and date of calls and messages, duration of calls, routing information, and types of calls.
-The terms state a child can visit their Google Account to find and manage activity information that’s saved in their account and parents can also manage their activity information by signing in to their child’s Google Account.
+If a child uses Google's services to make and receive calls or send and receive messages, for example by using Google Hangouts, Google may collect telephony log information.
+The terms state a child can visit their Google Account to find and manage activity information that is saved in their account and parents can also manage their activity information by signing in to their child’s Google Account.

 When it comes to privacy, Google's terms state they know one size doesn’t fit all.
 Every Google Account is built with on/off data controls, so users can choose the privacy settings that are right for them.
 And as technology evolves, Google's terms state its privacy controls evolve as well, ensuring that privacy is always an individual choice that belongs to the user.
 The terms state Google may use users' personal information to provide third-party marketing, but disclose they do not sell users' personal information to third parties.
 In addition, the terms state Google may display targeted advertisements to users, but that users can modify their interests, and choose whether their personal information is used to make ads more relevant to them, and turn on or off certain advertising services.
 The terms also state that Google allows specific partners to collect information from a user's browser or device for advertising and measurement purposes using their own cookies or similar technologies.